 17. Amazon Appstore

-It's a bit of a fuss to get this on your phone as Google's not too keen on rival app stores popping up on Google Play, but it's worth doing.
+It's a bit of a fuss to get Amazon Appstore on your phone as Google's not too keen on rival app stores popping up on Google Play, but it's worth doing.
 Mainly for the freeloading aspect, as Amazon sticks up a paid-for app for free every day.
 Most are a bit rubbish, but some properly decent paid apps do occasionally pop up.
 Add it to your daily trawl, just in case.

 18. Google Keep

-Google's so proud of its cross-platform note-taking tool that it's recently started pre-loading it as part of the core Android feature set.
+Google's so proud of its Google Keep, its cross-platform note-taking tool that it's recently started pre-loading it as part of the core Android feature set.
 It comes with a stylish widget, integrates voice dictation for those Alan Partridge moments of creative inspiration, plus if you use Keep on a Chromebook it seamlessly syncs with mobile notes saved there.
 A great way of coordinating mobile and laptop lives.

 No, wait. it is free.
 Sort of.
 Spotify now comes with a stipped-down playlist-cum-radio combo for users who don't pay for the service but still want to use it on mobile, accompanied by a swish new tablet interface that has much more in common with the free desktop browser player.
 So yes, it's free. hobbled a bit, but free.